Skip to Content

 discipline techniques must be age-appropriate so that the child understands the

 difference between appropriate and inappropriate behavior.
-Babies less than 18
+Babies younger than age 18

-child's doctor, a local hospital, or national parenting groups.
+You can get other parenting tips from your child's doctor, a local hospital, and national parenting groups.

 John Pope, MD - Pediatrics & Louis Pellegrino, MD - Developmental Pediatrics